nctu6/ollama/llama/README.md

 In your `./vendor/` directory, create a branch, and cherry-pick the new commit to that branch, then submit a PR upstream to llama.cpp.

-Commit the changes in the ollama repo and submit a PR to Ollama, which will include the vendored code update with your change, along with the patches.
+Commit the changes in the unieai repo and submit a PR to Unieai, which will include the vendored code update with your change, along with the patches.

 After your PR upstream is merged, follow the **Updating Base Commit** instructions above, however first remove your patch before running `apply-patches` since the new base commit contains your change already.